Bloomfield in Davis County, Iowa — The American Midwest (Upper Plains)

 Location.
 40° 44.5′ N, 92° 25.133′ W. Marker is in Bloomfield, Iowa, in Davis County.
-Marker is on County Road V 20, on the left when traveling south.
+Marker is on South West Street, 0.3 miles south of Karr Avenue, on the left when traveling south.
 Touch for map.
-Marker is in this post office area: Bloomfield IA 52537, United States of America.
+Marker is at or near this postal address: 903 South West Street, Bloomfield IA 52537, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
 Davis County Courthouse (approx. 0.7 miles away); Veterans Memorial (approx. 0.7 miles away); J P Strother (approx. 15.9 miles away); Gerald W. Fackler (approx. 15.9 miles away); Doodlebug (approx. 15.9 miles away); Charles M. Martin (approx. 15.9 miles away); a different marker also named Veterans Memorial (approx. 15.9 miles away); McHaffey Opera House (approx. 16 miles away).
 Touch for a list and map of all markers in Bloomfield.

-Related markers. list of markers that are related to this marker.
+Related markers.
+Click here for a list of markers that are related to this marker.
 What Was the Northern most "Battle" of the Civil War?